shemaARAHAT/Sound-Router-extension/README.md

 # Audio Splitter
-Small and simple browser extension to route tab sound to left or right audio channel.
+Lightweight and simple browser extension to route tab's sound to left or right audio channel.

 Now you can watch two YouTube videos / Twitch streams simultaneously – pure ADHD experience for people who believe their brain can process all that (it can’t).